Amulet-Team/Amulet-Level/src/amulet/level/readme.md

 Long-running and potentially blocking functions must optionally take a CancelManager instance to support canceling the call and a ProgressManager instance to relay the progress to the caller.

-### Signals
+### Events

-Signals should exist and be emitted for every case where there could be need to know that an action happened.
+Events should exist and be emitted for every case where there could be need to know that an action happened.

 ### Level implementation